kwinter745321/myHA/Videos/video64/README.md

 # Extra-information

-Found a chematic for the DIYmalls 1.28 Touch Display with ESP32-C3 (ESP32-2424S012).
+Found a schematic for the DIYmalls 1.28 Touch Display with ESP32-C3 (ESP32-2424S012).